(link to Contents Page) The Crime Dossiers

 1979

 In 1979, Hutchinson reissued 'Murder off Miami' as a 'facsimile' of the 1936 edition.
-Costly to produce, and this time protected by a dust wrapper, it was not an exact copy.
+Costly to produce, and this time placed inside a colourful dust wrapper, it was not an exact copy.
 The covers were slightly shorter and the words: 'Published for the Crime-Book Society by Hutchinson and Co.
 (Publishers) Ltd.', that appear on the early editions were omitted.
-But nevertheless, it was close enough to the original to have caused confusion amongst some booksellers ever since!
+Nevertheless, it was close enough to the original to have caused confusion among booksellers ever since!

 Martin Wainwright, in his Guardian Diary on 11th.
 May 1979, wrote: